 Submitting Your Application

-The application for the Fall 2019 admissions cycle will launch in October 2018.
+The application for the Fall 2019 admissions cycle is already available at im.aua.am.

 The Office of Admissions holds periodic Application Help Days to assist you in ensuring you are prepared to accurately complete the Application for Admission to Undergraduate Study.
 For a detailed list of events, including Application Help Days, please check out our list of Admission Events.
 You may also call the Office of Admissions to set up a date and time for an individual consultation.